tonibuenter/remotequery-java/docs/object_relational_support.md

 In this second example the address object is changed and saved again:

 ```java

     // ...
     address.lastName = "Braader Mayer";
     address = request.runWith("Address.save", address).as(Address.class);

 ```

 #### The Address Services

-The services used for the above examples look like:
+The RQ service entries used for the above examples look like:

 ```
 --